craigerl/ygate/README.md

 after reformatting the reduculous output from the radio into real APRS packet strings.

-Be sure to set your callsign, password and position below.
+Be sure to set your callsign, password and position at the top of the script.